Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Discussion

 \subsection{Scalable revocation}

-One of the core reasons for the limitations of \ac{rsa} accumulator-based revocation when using \ac{cl} signature-based anonymous credentials is that every credential needs to be associated with a large integer to do a proof of non-revocation.
-The size of the integer is important to ensure highly reliable privacy guarantees, so it cannot be simply reduced.
-Several optimizations of the underlying approach by~\citet{camenisch2009accumulator} have been suggested~\citep{hackmd2022zksam, nguyen2005accumulators}, and it seems that a combination of moving to pairing-based cryptography, splitting revocation registries without compromising herd privacy, and distinguishing cases where no, few, and many credentials are revoked can indeed make revocation registries that cover several million of credentials practical~\citep{hackmd2022nonrevoctoken}.
-Yet, this approach is complex and has therefore not been implemented in the larger \ac{ssi} projects thus far, and it seems that low client-side storage requirements can only be achieved by larger storage requirements on the accumulator side, which may be problematic to store on a blockchain.
+One of the core limitations of \ac{rsa} accumulator-based revocation when using \ac{cl} signature-based anonymous credentials is that every credential needs to be associated with a large integer to do a proof of non-revocation.
+The size of the integer ensures highly reliable privacy guarantees, so it cannot be simply reduced.
+Many alternatives~\citep{lapon2011revocationIdemix} or optimizations of the underlying approach by~\citet{camenisch2009accumulator} have been suggested~\citep{hackmd2022zksam,nguyen2005accumulators}, and it seems that a combination of moving to pairing-based cryptography, splitting revocation registries without compromising herd privacy, and distinguishing cases where no, few, and many credentials are revoked can indeed make revocation registries that cover several millions of credentials practical~\citep{hackmd2022nonrevoctoken}.
+Yet, this approach is arguably so complex that it has not been implemented in the larger \ac{ssi} projects thus far.
+Further, it seems that low client-side storage requirements can only be achieved by larger storage requirements on the accumulator side, which may complicate storage on a blockchain or other distributed, highly available systems.